mbund/blog/content/posts/python-isnt-easy/index.md

 tags:
   - Python
   - Rust
-description: Python is often recommended for beginners, especially because of the recent AI bubble.
+description: &desc Python is often recommended for beginners, especially because of the recent AI bubble.
 But I'd argue it has a lot of issues.
+summary: *desc
 ---

 ## Python is the Future